 Noise making, whispering, unexcused interruption of class proceedings, etc., will not be tolerated.
-All cell phones and other electronic devices must be turned OFF during class unless permission to use them has been granted.
-Any unauthorized use of any electronic device (including your cell phone ringing or vibrating during class) will result in a penalty of 5 points of your overall average for this class.
+Please let the professor know if you plan to use your laptop or iPad for note-taking.
+All cell phones must be turned to non-transmitting mode during class unless permission to use them has been granted.
+Any unauthorized use of cell phone (including your cell phone ringing or vibrating during class) will result in a penalty of 5 points of your overall average for this class.
 Professional behavior is expected at all times.